-The sprayed applied polymorphic resin coating system shall be the Integrated Environmental Technologies (IET) System 3 or approved equal.
-The polymorphic resin shall be a 100% solids, two components, highly modified isothalic polyester resin material.
+The sprayed applied polymorphic resin shall be a 100% solids, two components, highly modified isothalic polyester resin material.
 The coating shall form a mechanical and chemical bond to the manhole liner surface with less than 0.08% shrinkage (ASTM C596) in 28 days.
 The material shall have a minimum twenty-eight (28)-day compressive strength of 9,000-psi.

-The three coat system is:
+The three-coat system is:

-I. Prime Coat: DS-101 5-10 mils thick
+- I. Prime Coat: 5-10 mils thick

-II.
-Intermediate Coat: DS-301 20 mils thick
+- II.
+Intermediate Coat: 20 mils thick

-III.
-Final Coat: DS-401 5 mils thick
+- III.
+Final Coat: 5 mils thick